 Ans: Same as Q1.
 Explore combinations of equip. category and equipment types to achieve the design objective.

-Ans: Read documentation on ‘Structuring Technical Systems’ in ‘Plant Maintenance / Service management’ modules.
-You need to define sales area (sales org/dist channel/division) for an equipment with equipment category being one for which the equipment reference category is ‘Customer Equipment’.
+Ans: Read the documentation on ‘Structuring Technical Systems’ in ‘Plant Maintenance / Service management modules.
+You need to define sales area (sales org/dist channel/division) for an equipment with the equipment category being one for which the equipment reference category is ‘Customer Equipment.

 Ans: Deactivate the FL.
 This allows no further creation of transaction data (service orders, etc.).
 However, the existing orders can be processed and closed.
 The deactivation can be reversed at a later date.

-Ans: Service contract is assigned to a material.
+Ans: The service contract is assigned to a material.
 Material is assigned to the equipment in the equipment master.
 This functionality is not intended for managing equipment bought from vendors (where we are getting service rather than providing service).

 Ans: Not in the standard system.
 But it can be done with ABAP batch jobs.

-Ans: Standing orders are used to carry out on-going maintenance jobs and settle them at month end rather than creating a fresh PM order every time.
-Using order hierarchies, you could attach sub-orders to the standing order and settle them to the standing order to provide you with more precise recording of maint costs at sub-order level as well as a budget monitoring at the standing order level.
+Ans: Standing orders are used to carry out ongoing maintenance jobs and settle them at month-end rather than creating a fresh PM order every time.
+Using order hierarchies, you could attach sub-orders to the standing order and settle them to the standing order to provide you with a more precise recording of maint costs at the sub-order level as well as a budget monitoring at the standing order level.